 Plus, the negative tides at this time of year mean great tide-pooling La Jolla Cove tide pools.

-Encinitas in nearby north county makes a great day trip for fish tacos, window shopping, and “locals-only” beaches.
+Encinitas in nearby North County makes a great day trip for fish tacos, window shopping, and “locals-only” beaches.
+My personal favorite is The Taco Stand on the 101, but prepare for a line!

 There are also a few different annual events in February in San Diego.

-February is Museum Month, with discounts on tickets at over 40 local museums.
+February is Museum Month, with discounts on tickets at over 40 local museums for tourists and locals alike.

-Chinese New Year also happens at the beginning of February and is celebrated over two days in Old Town San Deigo, the location of the first European settlement in California!
+Chinese New Year also happens at the beginning of February and is celebrated over two days in Old Town San Diego, the location of the first European settlement in California!

 Also in February: The Vietnamese Tet Music Festival, the Bird Festival, and the Jewish Film Festival.